justmars/deped-base/docs/plugins.md

 1. Add a schema entry for each new logical table in `src/foundation/schema.py` so contracts remain centralized.
 2. Create a plugin module under `src/foundation/plugins/` with a `BaseExtractor` subclass (`name`, `outputs`, `depends_on`), reusing shared transforms when possible.
 3. Have the extractor run only its extract-transform logic and return `ExtractionResult(tables={...})`.
 Avoid writing to SQLite directly; let `cli build` consume the tables post-validation.
+Use `PluginPipeline.get_output_table(output, "<name>")` to decide when to persist optional tables such as `region_names`.
 4. Extend regression coverage by adding targeted tests (`tests/test_plugins_<name>.py`) and rerun the suite (`python -m pytest tests/test_extract_dataframes.py tests/test_cli.py`).

 ### Example: Teacher headcount plugin

-The existing HR helpers already demonstrate how to normalize companion datasets per school year:
+This sample code for HR demonstrates how to normalize companion datasets per school year:

 ```python
 from pathlib import Path